aryabyte21/gowhale/readme.md

 Watch "Getting started with VS Code Go" for an explanation of how to build your first Go application using VS Code Go.

 This article describes only a subset of the features the Go extension provides.
 See the extension's documentation for the full, up-to-date list of supported features.

+The Go language server (gopls) detects build and vet errors found on the workspace.
+The errors and warnings from running any/all of the above will be shown red/green squiggly lines in the editor.
+These diagnostics also show up in the Problems panel (View > Problems).

+You can add additional lint checks using the go.lintOnSave setting and configuring your choice of linting tool (staticcheck, golangci-lint, or revive) using the go.lintTool setting.

 For more info visit :- https://code.visualstudio.com/docs/languages/go

 The Go programming language is an open source project to make programmers more productive.